edinburgh-napier/set09121/labs/lab1/repo_setup.md

 ```
 **Note, you need to be in the root directory of your repository for this to work!**

+## Install git (personal computer)

+1. Go on this [link](https://git-scm.com/downloads/win) and download **git for Windows**.
+2. Go in your download folder and move the downloaded file *Git-version-64-bit.exe* in your Home drive.
+So you don't have download it again.
+3. Launch the .exe file by double-clicking on it.
+Keep all the default options.
+4. Launch git bash

+If everything goes well should have a command line poping up.

 ## Setting Up the project without Git.